Georgia Passes Promise Scholarships and Expands Education Opportunity

 For several legislators, including 16 Republican Representatives, the answer has been “yes.”

-Of the 16 Republican legislators who voted against SB 233 2023, 13 have schools in the bottom 25%.
+Of the 16 Republican legislators who voted against SB 233 in 2023, 13 have public schools in their districts that are in the bottom 25%.
 Yet all 16 of these districts have private schools ready to accept more students.
 In addition, Georgia has a robust homeschooling community in all corners of the state, as well as a burgeoning microschool movement.
 Promise Scholarship recipients can access these options no matter where they live.

 To meet Georgia’s diverse student needs, the answer is to expand parental options.